Events for GSS members

 If you would like to add an event to the Analysis Function website calendar, please email Analysis.Function@ons.gov.uk.

-We welcome blogs all year from members of the GSS, to showcase the collective power of statistics across government.
+We welcome presentations and blogs from members of the GSS, to showcase the collective power of statistics across government.

-We’re interested in a range of blogs, whether you’re focusing on your career journey, your motivation to work with statistics, or a project that you’re proud of.
-Submit your blog to GSSNet@statistics.gov.uk.
+We’re interested in a range of topics, whether you’re focusing on a project or skill, your career journey, or your motivation to work with statistics.
+Email GSSNet@statistics.gov.uk to volunteer.

 • Blogs which tell a story and have a friendly, professional tone gain the most views.